booklore-app/booklore-docs/docs/email-setup.md

 ## 📚 Step 4: Sending Books via Email

 Booklore offers two convenient methods to send books via email:

+> 👤 **Your Settings, Your Send:** When sending books, you'll use your own configured email providers and recipients.
+Other users sending books will use their own configurations.

 ![Advanced Send](/img/email/email-5.jpg)